thechelsuk/uk.thechels/_pages/about.md

 I work as an Engineering Manager at a business-to-business, api-first fintech in the wealth management and advice space.

-I wrote my first bit of HTML in a Notepad window sometime around 1999 and never really stopped, I've been hands-off day-to-day at work for several years now but I still like to dabble in my spare time.
+I wrote my first bit of HTML in a Notepad window sometime around 1999 and never really stopped, I've been hands-off day-to-day at work for several years now, but I still like to dabble in my spare time.

 You can see my [curriculum vitae](/cv) and my [operating manual](/manual).